-As an example, we will now analyze the Average Transaction Response Time graph.
+As an example, let's analyze the Average Transaction Response Time graph.
 Using this graph, you can view the behavior of the problematic transactions during each second of the performance test run.
 In this section, you view the behavior of the check_itinerary transaction.